-The mainstreaming equalities report covers the period April 2017 to April 2021 and the progress report covers the period April 2017 to April 2019.
+The report covers the period April 2017 to April 2021

-This report explains what LVJB is, what it does, the community it serves and how it will meet its commitments and provides an update on our progress in the last 2 years.
+This report explains what LVJB is, what it does, the community it serves and how it will meet its commitments.
 It explains how LVJB will carry out equality and human rights impact assessments across all areas of its work and how it will be accountable to its employees and to those individuals who use its services.